Canon T2i vs T4i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T2i and Canon EOS Rebel T4i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T2i and the T4i have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the T4i have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T2i and T4i can be found, respectively, in the Canon T2i Manual (free pdf) or the online Canon T4i Manual.

 So how do things add up?
 Which of the two cameras – the Canon T2i or the Canon T4i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.